Suites Testing API

 .mock().final()

-: Sets the final behavior of the mock.
+: Sets the behavior of stubbed methods permanently.
 The mock cannot be retrieved from the unit reference..mock().impl()

-: Allows defining the mock behavior while still enabling retrieval from the unit reference for further stubbing or assertions.
+: Allows defining the stub behavior while still enabling retrieval of the mock from the unit reference for further configuration.

 Unit Reference